-Birds: Lesser Prairie-Chicken, Greater Prairie-Chicken, Mountain Plover, Greater Sage-Grouse, Sharp-tailed Grouse, Gunnison Sage-Grouse, Dusky Grouse, White-tailed Ptarmigan, American Three-toed Woodpecker, Williamson’s Sapsucker, Clark’s Nutcracker, Brewer’s Sparrow, Black-throated Sparrow, McCown’s and Chestnut-collared Longspur Brown-capped and Grey-crowned Rosy-finch and a possibility of Black Rosy-finch too.
+Birds: Greater Prairie-Chicken, Lesser Prairie-Chicken, Greater Sage-Grouse, Gunnison Sage-Grouse, Sharp-tailed Grouse, Dusky Grouse, White-tailed Ptarmigan, Gambel’s Quail, Mountain Plover, American Three-toed Woodpecker, Williamson’s Sapsucker, Clark’s Nutcracker, Curve-billed Thrasher, Canyon Towhee, Greater Roadrunner, Brewer’s Sparrow, Black-throated Sparrow, McCown’s and Chestnut-collared Longspur Brown-capped and Grey-crowned Rosy-finch, Black Rosy-finch and more!

 Mammals: Pronghorn, Bighorn Sheep, Elk, Coyote, Prairie Dog.
-Plus possibilities of Swift Fox, American Badger or Bobcat.
+Possibilities for Bobcat and outside chance of American Badger.

 April is a great time of year to visit Colorado.
 Early to mid April is a time when the late winter snow blends with the first signs of Spring greenery and the mountain scenery can be simply spectacular!
 Of course the main reason for timing our tour at this time of year is to experience one of North America’s most incredible avian spectacles, dancing Grouse!!